4 Feng Shui Tips For Strong Doors

 Energies entering and exiting the areas can get mixed up, especially if some of these doors touch when opened (not enough space for the full range of motion and clear pathway that is desired, remember?).

 Some new things to consider are becoming more specific with each room and area of the house.
-Bathroom doors should be kept closed (there can be a whole lot of negative Chi in the bathroom that you don’t want to seep out to the rest of the space).
-Bedroom doors should be left open for free-flowing energy.
+Always close the Bathroom doors (there is a whole lot of negative Chi in the bathroom that you don’t want to seep out to the rest of the space).
+Leave bedroom doors open for free-flowing energy.

 The specific placement of a door in the space and the furniture in it also becomes important in each room.
 There can be entire books written in each room for the do’s and don’t’s, but a quick example would be that you’re not supposed to place your bed directly across from the door.